 The authorities eventually had enough of the floods and vagaries of the Danube, so in the late 19th century they put an end to it all.
 They basically forced the Danube into its current route, and the “old” Danube was actually cut off from this new river.

-As such, the Alte Donau is not a river in its own right, but more of a recreational lake with water sports, bars and events like the Lichterfest.
-Here’s a photo:
+As such, the Alte Donau is not a river in its own right, but a huge recreational lake with boating, water sports, bars, restaurants, lidos and events like the Lichterfest.

 (The Old Danube / Alte Donau)